Buenos Aires, Argentina

 Students have interned at galleries and museums, business incubators, development agencies, religiously affiliated non-profits, marketing firms, and human rights advocacy groups in Buenos Aires.

 Your goals are carefully considered, tailoring the placement process to ensure the best possible fit.
 Keep in mind that final placements depend on your skills, prior experience, and availability.
 Although every effort is made to match your placement with your preferred field or area of business, it can’t be guaranteed.
-Most internships are conducted in English.
-If you have had at least four semesters of Spanish language instruction, you can ask your IFSA Enrollment Counselor about opportunities to conduct your placement in Spanish.
+Most internship are conducted in Spanish, with a limited number of English placements available.

 Sample Placements.
 The following are examples of internships IFSA students have recently completed.
 Placement options vary from term to term.